sam00/Hadoop-learning/README.md

 1942 128 1 1940 136 1 1956 124 1 1946 128 1 1940 136 1 1956 154 1 1942 138 1 1940 116 1 1954 124 1 1942 128 1 1945 152 1 1956 124 1 1941 111 1 1940 136 1 1961 164 1

 O/P => 1940 136 1941 111 1942 138 1945 152 1946 128 1954 124 1956 154 1961 164

+>>Temperature Exercise checks with real data

+To find the Maximum temperature for the years from the weather data set.
+I/P (Example) =>